clean-code-craft-tcq-1/test-for-analytics-SreeKiruthika/README.md

 |---------------------------|---------------|----------------------------------
 Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No 	          | Converter is another client which reads the analysis data stored as a text file adn converts the same
-Counting the breaches       | Yes 	    | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No	    | Notification alert via mail is done by mail client PDF file storage            | No            | Convertor does, but storage success verified by software
+Counting the breaches       | Yes 	        | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No	          | Notification alert via mail is done by mail client PDF file storage            | Yes           | Storage status verified by software adn notification triggered if success or failed

 ### List the Test Cases